 An audit is a scanning of a smart contract script for vulnerabilities, exploitative features, and inefficiencies to provide security against malicious actors and oversight, as well as adding a layer of trust and safety between project and community.

 Audits are vital to the progression of blockchain implementation and adoption.
 A second pair of eyes, trained to view code through the lens of an auditor, is absolutely necessary to secure against losses of funds, value, and/or data on behalf of the people that cannot.
-Auditors are the unsung heroes that will push blockchain to the next level of legitimacy.
 The fewer hacks, thefts, and malicious acts that propagate through mainstream news spreading FUD, the more legitimate blockchain will seem, and we will see quicker adoption.

 However, we have a long way to go.
 There are few standards in auditing.
 Auditors need to be even more vigilant than project developers.
 Both passive community participants and project members need to respect what auditors bring to the table.
 Community members need to be engaged with auditors and demand security standards of the coins/tokens they purchase.
 There is much work that needs to be done in this space, and with time, we hope blockchain development will become more standardized and teams will be able to follow established security protocols to ensure the safety of the funds their users entrust them with.

 In the next article, I will go into further depth about the necessity of audits, including what is at stake, perspective on its importance for developers as well as community members, notable examples of failures, and more.